 Over five years ago, in a dopamine-filled moment of gender expression euphoria, I threw away my razor.
 I was in my early 20s and at the beginning of discovering how my queerness would manifest in my appearance.
 At the time, it felt rebellious and powerful, it felt like taking a stance.
 It also felt like a necessity, both physically and mentally.
 I was struggling with matching my outward gender expression with my inner androgyny and growing out my leg hair felt like a surefire way to plaster some masculinity on my feminine-shaped body.
 My body hair grew, long and scraggly, most prominently across my legs.
 It survived bathing suit season and snide comments, it even persisted through trichotillomania (hair pulling) flares that tore through my eyebrows.
 As my body hair thrived, my queer self felt uplifted; until one day, everything changed.

 It was a day just like any other, and I was running errands in the city.
-I stopped by Abercrombie & Fitch to pick up a bridesmaid dress for a wedding.
+I stopped to pick up a bridesmaid dress for a wedding.
 I hadn’t worn a dress in years, but I felt good in this one.
 When I went to try it on, something felt off.
-It wasn’t the fit or the color — maybe because I wasn’t wearing a heel?
+It wasn’t the fit or the colour — maybe because I wasn’t wearing a heel?
 I chalked it up to the harsh lighting of the dressing room.
 When I got home, I put the dress on again, this time with a heeled sandal, and stared in the mirror for a long time.
 The hem of the dress brushed my mid-calf and as I swung the skirt back and forth, I realized that what felt wrong was something that for half a decade had felt perfectly right — my hairy legs.

 After years of fighting femininity and longing for some prescribed version of androgyny I could never perfect, I was at first, shocked.
 But as a seasoned queer, I tried to be gentle with myself — I know gender is fluid, so it only makes sense that gender expression is as well.
 I decided all I could do was try, and so I set a date to shave my legs.